rillig/sffs/doc/design.md

 The first two fields form the `BlockHeader`:

 * The magic number specifies how to interpret the remaining bytes of the block.
+The most significant 16 bits of the magic number are "SF", for all blocks.
 * The size specifies the size of the payload data in the block, excluding the 8 bytes from the block header.

-From the perspective of the allocation layer, there are 2 kinds of blocks: allocated or free.
+From the perspective of the allocation layer, there are 2 types of blocks: allocated or free.

 The data of allocated blocks is not touched by the allocation layer.
+Free blocks may be split, merged or otherwise reorganized.

 A free block has the following on-disk structure: